Exxon Mobil CEO sets plan to boost spending; shares dip | MarketScreener

 Exxon shares finished down 91 cents at $79.28 on Wednesday.
 The stock has underperformed rivals for years and Woods faces challenges to boost investor confidence.
 He took over as chief executive in 2017, with a mission to boost sagging production and repair missteps made under former CEO Rex Tillerson, including expensive bets on natural gas and Russia.

-Capital spending will rise to $33 billion (25 billion pounds) to $35 billion next year from $30 billion this year and from $23.1 billion in Woods' first year as CEO.
+Capital spending will rise to $33 billion to $35 billion next year from $30 billion this year and from $23.1 billion in Woods' first year as CEO.

 "With investors increasingly pressuring energy companies to return cash to shareholders, it is no surprise that the higher capital budget was not positively received by the market," said Muhammed Ghulam, energy analyst with Raymond James.